dzungvpham/raifle/README.md

 # RAIFLE: Reconstruction Attack on Interaction-based Federated Learning with Adversarial Data Manipulation

-This is the repository for our paper RAIFLE: Reconstruction Attack on Interaction-based Federated Learning with Adversarial Data Manipulation.
+This is the repository for our paper [RAIFLE: Reconstruction Attack on Interaction-based Federated Learning with Adversarial Data Manipulation](https://www.ndss-symposium.org/ndss-paper/raifle-reconstruction-attacks-on-interaction-based-federated-learning-with-adversarial-data-manipulation/) (NDSS 2025).
 We improve the performance of reconstruction attacks against federated recommendation and learning to rank systems by manipulating the training features of the recommendation/ranking items.
 To reproduce our results in the paper, please follow the following steps: